vEnhance/web.evanchen.cc/input/faq-rules.md

 At MOP, there are often four tracks of classes and tests.
 The tracks are usually called Black, Blue, Green, Red as a convenient shorthand, a tradition started around 2002.
-Class assignments are based on of USAMO score, Team Selection Test rank, grade level, previous MOP attendance, RMM/EGMO score.
+Class assignments are based on USAMO score, Team Selection Test rank, grade level, previous MOP attendance, RMM/EGMO score.
 (This is a _completely separate process_ from the invitation list.
 The invitations are _first_ sent according to [CR-7](#CR-7), and _then_ the class